abinit/abinit/doc/tutorial/gwr_intro.md

 # An overview of the GWR code

-This page provides a quick introduction to the new GWR driver of ABINIT We discuss the technical details related to the implementation, the associated input variables. as well as the pros and cons with respect to the conventional GW implementation formulated in Fourier-space and real-frequency domain that in what follows will be referred to as conventional or legacy GW code.
+This page offers a concise introduction to the new GWR driver in ABINIT.
+We outline the technical details of its implementation, the relevant input variables, and compare its advantages and limitations against the conventional GW approach, which is formulated in Fourier space and the real-frequency domain.
+In the following, we will refer to this traditional approach as the conventional or legacy GW code.

 ## Why a new GW code?

-The conventional GW code has quartic scaling with the number of atoms whereas GWR scales cubically.
+The conventional GW code exhibits quartic scaling with the number of atoms, whereas GWR achieves cubic scaling.
-The legacy GW code computes the self-energy matrix elements by performing an expensive convolution in the frequency domain, (by default with the plasmon-pole approximation that makes calculations much faster altough approximated and without the possibility of accessing the spectral function $A(\omega)$) whereas GWR computes the self-energy matrix elements in the KS representation in imaginary-time followed by an analytic continuation (AC) to the real-frequency axis.
+In the legacy GW approach, self-energy matrix elements in the KS representation are computed via an expensive convolution in the frequency domain [[cite:Golze2019]] — by default using the plasmon-pole approximation [[cite:Giantomassi2011]], which significantly accelerates calculations but introduces approximations and prevents direct access to the spectral function $A(\omega)$).
+In contrast, GWR evaluates the self-energy matrix elements using imaginary time, followed by an analytic continuation (AC) to the real-frequency axis.
-The GWR + AC approach makes it possible to have access the full frequency dependence of $\Sigma$ and $A$ at a much reduced cost althugh the accuracy of the results now depends on the AC step.
+The AC approach enables access to the full frequency dependence of $\Sigma$ and $A$ at a substantially reduced computational cost, though the accuracy of the results now depends on the effectiveness of the AC step.

+The frequency dependence of the self-energy \Sigma(\omega) requires numerical integration over a range of energies.
+Traditionally, these calculations use uniform energy grids or plasmon-pole approximations.
+However, uniform grids become computationally expensive because they require many points to accurately capture sharp features in in the Green's function G(\omega), and the screened interaction W(\omega) .
+The minimax mesh is an adaptive energy grid that places points non-uniformly, concentrating them where they are most needed, leading to higher accuracy with fewer points.

-The conventional GW code presents quartic scaling with the number of $\qq$-points whereas GWR has linear scaling.
+The conventional GW code exhibits quartic scaling with the number of ￼$\qq$-points, whereas GWR achieves linear scaling.
-The legacy GW code can parallelize the computation over the [[nband]] states using MPI but other datastructures such as the screened interaction $W$ is not MPI-distributed.
+In the legacy GW implementation, parallelization is available over the [[nband]] states using MPI; however, key data structures, such as the screened interaction $W$, are not MPI-distributed.
-As a consequence the maximum number of MPI processes that can used is limited by [[nband]] and the workload is not equally distributed when the number of MPI processes does not divide [[nband]].
+As a result, the maximum number of usable MPI processes is constrained by [[nband]], and the workload becomes imbalanced when the number of MPI processes does not evenly divide [[nband]].

-Most importantly, the $\Sigma$ computation in the legacy version is rather memory-demanding as one has to store in memory both the wavefunctions (whose memory scales with the number of MPI processes) as well as $W$ (non scalable portion).
+More critically, self-energy calculations in the legacy GW code are highly memory-intensive, as they require storing both the wavefunctions (whose memory footprint scales with the number of MPI processes) and $W$￼(a non-scalable portion).
-This renders $\Sigma$-alculations with the conventional implementation rather memory demanding, especially when one has to deal with large [[npweps]] and/or computations beyond the plasmom-pole approximation for which the code has to store in memory the $W$ matrix for several frequencies.
+This memory requirement becomes particularly problematic for large [[npweps]] values or calculations beyond the plasmon-pole approximation, where the full $W$ matrix must be stored for multiple frequencies.
+Consequently, conventional GW calculations can be prohibitively demanding in terms of memory, especially for complex systems.

+In contrast, the GWR code distributes most data structures across MPI processes, which enables handling larger systems when sufficient computing nodes are available.
-In the GWR code, on the contrary, most of the datastructures are MPI distributed although this leads to many more MPI communications in certain parts of the algorithm.
+However, this distribution comes at the cost of increased MPI communication in certain parts of the algorithm.
-More specifically, GWR uses Parallel BLAS (PBLAS) to distribute the memory required to store the Green's functions and $W$, and this allows one to tackle larger systems if enough computing nodes are available.
+More specifically, GWR leverages Parallel BLAS (PBLAS) to efficiently distribute the memory required for storing the Green’s functions and $W$, significantly improving scalability compared to the legacy implementation.

 Limitations: metallic systems are not supported.
 Temperature effects at the electronic level are not taken into account as we work